-Living with cancer can be a painful experience, both physically and emotionally, for the patient, family, and friends.
-Palliative care can help ease the pain.
+Living with cancer can be a painful experience, both physically and emotionally, for the patient, and their family and friends.
+Palliative care can help ease the pain and improve quality of life.
 Palliative care can be thought of as comfort care.
 It is care given to a person living with a life-threatening disease, like cancer.
 It is given in addition to a patient’s cancer treatment and usually begins from the time a person is diagnosed and lasts throughout the course of the disease.

 If needed, palliative care specialists can also help with end-of-life care.
 A care team can help make the transition from treatment to end-of-life as tolerable as possible.
 They can assist with handling the physical changes that occur toward the end of life, coping with emotional issues and worries, and helping to reach acceptance and peace.
 Grief counseling and hospice care are some of the services that a palliative care team can help arrange if the time arrives.

 Palliative care is a comprehensive support system.
 It takes into account major concerns that a person living with cancer may be dealing with during the treatment process.
 Palliative care focuses on the following concerns:

 As cancer progresses, so may symptoms.
 You may experience weakness, weight loss, nausea, vomiting, loss of appetite, and confusion, among others.
 Your care team can help ease symptoms caused by cancer and its treatment.
 For instance, pain is a common cancer symptom.
 Since each person responds to pain in a different way, your care team will create a pain management plan that is tailored to your needs.
 Other therapies that you may be given for symptom relief include physical therapy, nutritional therapy, and deep breathing techniques.